Tornado (comics): 2000 AD and Tornado

 Following Gosnell's departure, MacManus had become editor of 2000 AD, on what was initially planned to be a temporary basis.
 He was on holiday when the order came to incorporate Tornado into 2000 AD, which had only recently amalgamated with Star Lord.
 Instead Alan Grant would oversee the merger.
 Sanders has dismissed rumours that MacManus refused to carry out the merger, stating he would have fired him if that had been the case - "I didn't run the sort of organisation where editors could refuse to do something I told them to".

 "Black Hawk", "The Mind of Wolfie Smith" and "Captain Klep" continued in 2000 AD and Tornado, with "Dan Dare" and "Project Overkill" dropped to make space.
 "Mars Force", a strip developed for Tornado before its cancellation by Richard Burton and Belardinelli, was reported to be joining the 2000 AD line-up further down the line, but ultimately did not do so.
 While "Project Overkill" was concluded in a hurried fashion, "Dan Dare" was partway through a story.
 While the strip was planned to return, Dare did not feature again and his next appearance - in the 1982 revival of the Eagle - did not continue the storyline from 2000 AD.

 "The Mind of Wolfie Smith" was reworked to fit in with the darker tone of 2000 AD, with Tom Tully increasing the focus on the character's ESP, and first Ian Gibson and then Jesus Redondo taking over on art duties until Mike Dorey drew the final instalment (under the pseudonym 'J. Clough').
 "Black Hawk" meanwhile was transferred from Ancient Rome to outer space; Finley-Day had tired of the strip, and Grant would take over as writer.

 The merger was not popular with 2000 AD readers, as after the merger issue 2000 AD and Tornado reverted to letterpress printing after a spell using web offset printing, and Grant recalled the title receiving many letters complaining of the loss of Dare in place of the Tornado stories.
 Nevertheless, the merger increased 2000 AD's circulation by 30%.
 The combined branding remained until the 13 September 1980 issue, when the Tornado name and "The Mind of Wolfie Smith" both ended, "Black Hawk" having finished a few months before.

 Special and annuals

-In common with many former IPC weeklies, the Tornado brand was still used for irregular publications - a tactic which allowed twice as many of these lucrative titles to be made.
-A summer special was issued alongside the weekly, and shortly after it was cancelled a Tornado Annual, with a second following ahead of the 1980 Christmas period.
+In common with many former IPC weeklies, the Tornado brand was still used for irregular publications, a tactic which allowed twice as many of these lucrative titles to be made.
+A summer special was issued alongside the weekly, and shortly after the weekly was cancelled a Tornado Annual, with a second following ahead of the 1980 Christmas period.
 Like the weekly, these leaned heavily on archival material.